DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 	- The melee enemies need to be a *teeny* bit slower
 	- There need to be less enemies altogether
 	- The enemies need to do less damage
+	- Maybe the melee ae
 - Whichever one of these we choose (if we do choose one), we have to make sure the rest of the game still feels good after the change.
 We wouldn't want the apartment level to feel too easy cuz of something we do here.
 - Or maybe we can look at the arena as it is now as like an end-game arena that supposed to be hard.
 In that case, we can use this as a reference point and have the earlier arenas be easier.
+- Overall though, this is much more of what I originally had in mind for the game.
+I found myself actually needing to use the powers because I was feeling overwhelmed.

 ### Movement & Architecture
 - I like the way the level is built.
 Visually, it is obvious that the player is about to enter a combat space.